orhun/rustforge2025-ratatui-workshop/presentation.md

 • Refactor rendering each block into its own function

-• Make the border colors and styles prettier
+• Render pretty borders and header

 <!-- end_slide -->